 Habitat is building green!

-We are proud of our green building techniques, which use cutting edge technology and, especially when combined, produce some of the most energy efficient homes you’ll find anywhere.
+We are proud of our green building strategies which use advanced framing techniques, as well as cutting edge technology; and especially when combined with solar voltaic systems, produce some of the most energy efficient homes built anywhere.

-Why worry about green building when easier alternatives are available?
-It benefits us all and benefits generations to come.
-Children growing up in a house with good indoor air quality have fewer health issues, and the benefits of running a house with lower energy costs are obvious.
-In fact, our aim is to eventually be able to say that Habitat houses produces as much energy as they use – the epitome of energy efficiency: net zero.
+Green building benefits us all now—and will benefit generations to come.
+Children growing up in a house with good indoor air quality have fewer health issues, and the benefit of owning a home with lowered energy costs is obvious.

 Habitat’s Green Building Techniques